-Veteran Homelessness: ICLC advocates for policies that help homeless veterans move and stay off the streets.
-ICLC focuses on ensuring that veterans have meaningful access to the health services, disability benefits, and housing to which they are entitled because of their service.
+- Veteran Homelessness –ICLC advocates for policies that help our veteran clients move into stable housing and stay off the streets.
+More veterans are homeless in Los Angeles than anywhere else in the country.
+We focus on ensuring that these veterans have meaningful access to the health services, disability benefits, and housing to which they are entitled because of their service.

-Permanent Supportive Housing: ICLC advocates for policies that expand supportive services for people who are chronically homeless and couple those services with permanent housing.
-We support permanent supportive housing by conducting legal analyses of housing barriers and solutions, identifying best practices, making policy recommendations, and negotiating with government agencies.
+- Permanent Supportive Housing – ICLC advocates for policies that expand supportive services for people who are chronically homeless and couple those services with permanent housing.

-All of ICLC’s policy work is done in collaboration with others.
-We forge partnerships with community coalitions, tenant groups, legal services organizations, pro bono law firms, government agencies, research and educational institutions, elected leaders, and foundations.
-ICLC is recognized as a leader for innovative and effective housing policy change.
+All of our policy work is done in deep collaboration with other organizations and individuals.
+We forge partnerships with community coalitions, tenant groups, legal services organizations, pro bono law firms, government agencies, research and educational institutions, elected leaders, foundations, and others.
+We actively participate in numerous coalitions that amplify our ability to promote policy change.